TotallyNotChase/flask-unittest/README.md

 Now, before moving on to the examples below - I **highly recommend** checking out the official [Testing Flask Applications example](https://flask.palletsprojects.com/en/1.1.x/testing/).
 It's *extremely simple* and should take only 5 minutes to digest.

-Alternatively, you can directly dive into the examples at [`tests/`](./tests/).
+Alternatively, you can directly dive into the examples at [`tests/`](./tests/) and [`example/tests/`](./example/tests).
 Though this might be a bit intimidating if you're just starting out at testing flask apps.

 # Test using `FlaskClient`
 If you want to use a [`FlaskClient`](https://flask.palletsprojects.com/en/1.1.x/api/#flask.Flask.test_client) object to test - this is the testcase for you!